rehierl/node-tree-outliner/1-1-1-graph-theory/1-0-core-definitions.md

 * `(v: O -> V)` - is inverse to `o()`
 * `v(o)` returns the id/reference/vertex of object `o`
 * i.e. `(o(v(o)) === o)` and `(v(o(v)) === n)`

+Note that the set of vertices `V` is in general expected to represent vertices of some kind.
+That is, all vertices are assumed share common characteristics, which is why `V` is expected to be a homogenous simple set of vertices.

 The following can be said about the vertices of any arc `(a in A)`: